 - List the capabilities and limitations of machine control

-- Describe the health and safety risks and benefits machine control
+- Describe the health and safety risks and benefits of machine control

 - Edit display colour